drshahizan/special-topic-data-engineering/materials/mongodb/submission/StaticIP/Report.md

 ### Data Requirements

 ### Functionalities
 The key functionalities of the system are as follows:

 #### Admin

-The admin can manage the questionnaire and exams by adding questions, subject, multiple options, choosing difficulties, and attachment files. , examination, preboard examinations, and results.
+The admin can manage the questionnaire and exams by adding questions, subject, multiple options, choosing difficulties, and attachment files as well as viewing students' results.
 The admin also has the permission of managing the users in the system.

-#### Teacher

-The teacher can manage the questionnaire and exams by adding questions, subject, multiple options, choosing difficulties, and attachment files. , examination, preboard examinations, and results.
-The teacher can also manage the preboard exams and view the students' result.

 #### Student
 The student can take the examinations and view their own results.

 ## Implementation